GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 : information about the attributes in the submission info file: full name, description, units, etc.

 `RGI2000-v7.0-G-01_alaska-rgi6_links.csv`
-: a list of overlapping outline pairs between RGI7 and RGI6 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
-For example, a perfect match between an RGI7 and RGI6 outline results in a 1:1 relation with 100% area match in both.
-If a single RGI6 outline was divided into two glaciers for RGI7, a 2:1 relationship (a cluster) would result with two lines in the table with twice 50% area match in RGI6 and twice 100% match in RGI7.
+: a list of overlapping outline pairs between RGI 7.0 and RGI 6.0 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
+For example, a perfect match between an RGI 7.0 and RGI 6.0 outline results in a 1:1 relation with 100% area match in both.
+If a single RGI 6.0 outline was divided into two glaciers for RGI7, a 2:1 relationship (a cluster) would result with two lines in the table with twice 50% area match in RGI 6.0 and twice 100% match in RGI 7.0.
 In more complex cases the matches are not always perfect and the relationships less straightforward, for example when an outline was remapped.

 `RGI2000-v7.0-G-01_alaska-hypsometry.nc`
 : hypsometry files (TODO)